CeaseFireDiscussions/digitalgarden/src/site/notes/Gate of Wisdom/Offering/Offerings.md

 ---
-{"dg-publish":true,"permalink":"/gate-of-wisdom/offering/offerings/","tags":["#GateWisdom","Offering"]}
+{"dg-publish":true,"permalink":"/gate-of-wisdom/offering/offerings/","tags":["#GateWisdom","#Offering"]}
 ---

 # Define
 - In the Hebrew Bible, the primary word for "sacrifice" is קָרְבָּן (pronounced korban).
 It comes from the root קרב (karav), meaning "to draw near" or "to approach."
 The term korban reflects the idea of bringing an offering to draw closer to God, emphasizing the relational aspect of the act rather than just the act of killing or giving up something.
 - Korban is used for various types of offerings in the Torah, including animal sacrifices, grain offerings, and other gifts brought to the sanctuary (e.g., Leviticus 1–7).
 It encompasses burnt offerings (olah ), sin offerings (chatat), peace offerings (shelamim), and more.
 - In Hebrew thought, a korban is about approaching God or restoring harmony (shalom) with Him, often through a physical gift that symbolizes devotion, atonement, or gratitude.
 It’s less about "sacrifice" in the sense of loss and more about an act of connection.
+- While korban is the most general term for sacrifice/offering, other Hebrew words are used for specific types or aspects of sacrificial acts.
+In the Hebrew Bible, several Hebrew words are translated as "sacrifice" in English, each with distinct nuances and contexts.
+	- Korban (קָרְבָּן) Meaning: Derived from the root karav ("to draw near"), it denotes an offering brought near to God, encompassing both animal and non-animal offerings (e.g., grain).
+It’s a general term for any sacrificial gift.
+	  Context: Used broadly in Leviticus and Numbers for various offerings, such as burnt offerings , sin offerings, or grain offerings  (e.g., Leviticus 1:2).
+Example: Numbers 7 :13 – “His offering (korban) was one silver plate.”
+Acts 24 :17
+- In Greek, dōron means "gift," "offering," or "present."

 # Related words
 - [[Gate of Wisdom/Right Standing/Commandments\|Commandments]]
-- While korban is the most general term for sacrifice/offering, other Hebrew words are used for specific types or aspects of sacrificial acts.
-In the Hebrew Bible, several Hebrew words are translated as "sacrifice" in English, each with distinct nuances and contexts.

-  In Greek, dōron means "gift," "offering," or "present."

 # Classes of Offerings